SkylerJohnson102020/reading-notes/class-02.md

         16 >= 24 returns false
         16 >= 16 returns true

-- <= - "less than of equal to" - Will determin if number on left is less than or equal to number on right.
+- <= - "less than of equal to" - Will determine if number on left is less than or equal to number on right.

         16 <= 5 returns false
         16 <= 24 returns true
         16 <= 16 returns true

+**Use of expression with comparison operator**

+Below is an example showing how a comparison operator is built:

+            (test score >= lowest possible passing score)

+The "test score" and "lowest possible passing score" are what are known as **operands.** An operand can be either a value or a variable.
+In this case, "test score" is going to vary based on how many grades run through the script, this will be a variable.
+Whereas the operand "lowest possible passing score" will be be a fixed number, so this will be a value.
+The example above resolves into one value, true or false.
+This is an example of an expression.

 # Logical Operators